openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

   * - first person
     - Do not use "I" or "me" unless you are following the text of a user interface label or message.
 Avoid using "we".
-If edX or another entity has established a best practice, identify the the entity that recommends that practice by name.
+If edX or another entity has established a best practice, identify the entity that recommends that practice by name.
   * - heading style
     - Use title case for all headings.
 For a top level section heading and for